ray-project/ray/doc/source/train/user-guides/using-gpus.rst

 Using GPUs in training code
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 When ``use_gpu=True`` is set, Ray Train will automatically set up environment variables
-in your training loop so that the GPUs can be detected and used
+in your training function so that the GPUs can be detected and used
 (e.g. ``CUDA_VISIBLE_DEVICES``).

 You can get the associated devices with :meth:`ray.train.torch.get_device`.